JvanKatwijk/qt-dab/README.md

 As mentioned, Qt-DAB supports **Favourites**, i.e. a list of (channel, service pairs), the list is maintained between program invocations.
-The *services list* is shown in one of two modes, selectable by the button (in the picture labeled favourites).
+The *services list* on the main widget is shown in one of two modes, selectable by the button (in the picture labeled favourites).
 In *ensemble view* mode, the services in the current ensemble are shown, in the *favourites view* mode, the favourites are shown.
 In both views, selecting a service is just by clicking on the service name.
 Of course, when selecting a service in the list of favourites, it might take some time before the software has switched over to the appropriate channel, and has received sufficient information on the new ensemble carried in that channel before being able to select the service in that channel.